U.S. shoots down "high-altitude object" over Alaska at the direction of President Biden, White House says

 The FAA closed some airspace in northern Alaska to support the Defense Department's operation.

 Kirby said the U.S. will attempt to recover the object.
-Kirby said this latest object did not appear to be manned or have maneuvering capabilities.
+This latest object did not appear to be manned or have maneuvering capabilities, he said.

 The Chinese spy balloon that transited across the U.S. before it was shot down off South Carolina on Saturday is part of a "larger Chinese surveillance balloon program" that has operated for several years and over multiple continents, the Pentagon says.